Beijing on track to eclipse Silicon Valley as world’s top startup hub

 And while Beijing and Shanghai lag behind Silicon Valley in terms of the number of venture capital deals, the latter has seen a slight dip in number of deals over the past two years.
 Meanwhile, the growth rate for Beijing and Shanghai venture deals is ramping up.
 This startup frenzy is seen even more clearly in the rapidly increasing number of first-time deals for new startups:

 While the report doesn’t touch on this directly, China’s government is also playing a huge role in this surge.
-The country is making a tremendous effort to claim global leadership in areas like artificial intelligence while also trying to encourage the introduction of technologies like 5G wireless networks and autonomous vehicles.
+The country is making a tremendous effort to claim global leadership in areas like artificial intelligence, while also taking steps to encourage the introduction of technologies like 5G wireless networks and autonomous vehicles.

 Meanwhile, local tech giants like Huawei and China Mobile are more aggressively pursuing markets outside of China.

-Naturally, those efforts have been met with stiff resistance by the U.S. government, which believes Chinese products pose potential security threats due to the cozy relationship between tech companies and the Chinese government.
-But U.S. entrepreneurs, developers, and VCs may face difficult decisions in the coming years if they want to continue to plant their flags at ground zero for startups.
+Naturally, those efforts have been met with stiff resistance by the U.S. government, which believes Chinese products pose potential security threats, due to the cozy relationship between tech companies and the Chinese government.
+But U.S. entrepreneurs, developers, and VCs may face difficult decisions in the coming years as they seek to plant new flags in a rapidly shifting ground zero.